frances-uy/cnn-fashionmnist/README.md

-# Assignment 4: Convolutional Neural Networks (CNN) for FashionMNIS
+# Assignment 4: Convolutional Neural Networks (CNN) for Fashion MNIST

 The goal of this assignment is to implement a Convolutional Neural Network (CNN) to classify images from the FashionMNIST dataset.
 You will learn how to preprocess the data,